trln/mta-quickstart/README.md

 # marc-to-argot development machine

-This defines a Centos-based vagrant box for working with marc-to-argot
+This defines a Centos-based vagrant box for working with marc-to-argot and the spofford client.

 ## Usage

 Install virtualbox.
 Install vagrant.
 Install the vagrant `vbguest` plugin, via

     $ vagrant plugin install vagrant-vbguest

+Next, create a new, empty directory somewhere, and check this repository out into that directory.
+While vagrant is creating the virtual machine and getting it ready, it it will check out copies of `marc-to-argot` and `spofford-client` from github and install them into the VM.

+Next, run the following commands in the directory where you checked this repository out:

-    $ vagrant up
+    $ vagrant up [--provider virtualbox] # last part if your host OS is linux

+At this point, the VM is created and provisioned, and ready to run `mta` and `spofford`.
+The provisioning process will create `marc-to-argot` and `spofford-client` directories as siblings of the directory containing the `Vagrantfile`, and both of these are active git repositories.

+To log into your new VM,

     $ vagrant ssh

-You are now logged into the vagrant box.
 Ruby 2.5.1, marc-to-argot, argot-ruby, and the spofford-client gems will also be installed, along with their command line utilities `mta`, `argot`, and `spofford`.

-See the READMEs in the following repositories for more
+See the READMEs in the following repositories for more details about running and developing.

+## Working with the repositories.

+The reason to check this repository out into a new, empty directory is to allow the Vagrant process to mount several shared folders that are synced between the VM and the host.
+This allows you to use your favourite code editors and git software on the *host* that are visible from within the guest.

+e.g. to make changes to `marc-to-argot` using, say, Notepad or Visual Studio Code on Windows, you would edit files under `..\marc-to-argot`, and this also changes files in `/home/vagrant/marc-to-argot` in the guest.
+While logged into the guest, you can install a new `mta` script that incoroporates your changes via:

+    $ cd /home/vagrant/marc-to-argot
+    $ rake spec
+    $ rake install
+    $ mta create ncsu /path/to/some/marc.xml

+Similarly for `argot` and `spofford` binaries.
+See the documentation on the relevant projects for more information.

+You can also use your preferred Git software (GitHub Desktop, e.g. or Sublime Merge, or the command line client) from  your host to do all the git stuff.
+Other than pushing changes up to GitHub, the `git` command line client installed inside the VM can also be used for git operations.

-information:
+More information:

   * https://github.com/trln/marc-to-argot
   * https://github.com/trln/argot-ruby